YouXianMing/flutter_canvas/README.md

 # flutter_canvas

-This project is used to produce the use of flutter canvas, include draw chart, clip image's path, and draw progress indicator.
+This project is used to introduce the use of flutter canvas, include draw chart, clip image's path and draw progress indicator.

 <p align="center">
   <img src="./git_images/draw_chart.png" />